plackyhacker/plackyhacker.github.io/binary/ropping.md

 <img width="482" alt="Screenshot 2025-01-23 at 19 15 35" src="https://github.com/user-attachments/assets/f6829a52-00dc-48e9-ab05-56e07820d00d" style="border: 1px solid black;" />

-The last block in the `GlobalAllocate` function calls `HeapAlloc` using the arguments we send and we also see that the return value (in `rax`) which is the address of the allocation is stored in a global variable called `g_general_buffer`.
+The last block in the `GlobalAllocate` function calls `HeapAlloc` using the arguments we send, and we also see that the return value (in `rax`), which is the address of the allocation, is stored in a global variable called `g_general_buffer`.
 We can easily locate this buffer using IDA:

 <img width="1121" alt="Screenshot 2025-01-23 at 19 18 50" src="https://github.com/user-attachments/assets/00fc7409-8fe8-4d04-b4f1-e11ba6d5515b"  style="border: 1px solid black;" />

 Global variables are located in the `.data` section and the addresses of these are at a static offset from the base address of the module.
 In the last post I demonstrated that we can get the DLL base aaddress so we can dynamically calculate the address of the global variable that points to the buffer that we can allocate using the vulnerable `GlobalAllocate` function.

 We can also use the arbitrary read to dereference this global variable and 'leak' the allocated address for the general buffer.
-If we can pivot the stack to this address it will make a perfect location for a fake stack with which to execute a ROP chain, and becasue we have an arbitrary read/write primitive we can write temporary values to it.
+If we can pivot the stack to this address it will make a perfect location for a fake stack with which to execute a ROP chain, and becasue we have an arbitrary read/write primitive we can read and write temporary values to it at offsets of our choosing.

-Let's see if we can allocate some memory, run the application in the debugger, and see if we can locate it using the global variable address:
+Let's see if we can allocate some memory, run the application in the debugger, and locate it using the global variable address:

 ```c
 FreeAllocation();